- Conference Theme

 The Organising Committee of The Asian Conference on Psychology & the Behavioral Sciences (ACP) is composed of distinguished academics who are experts in their fields.
 Organising Committee members may also be members of IAFOR's International Academic Advisory Board.
 The Organising Committee is responsible for nominating and vetting Keynote and Featured Speakers; developing the conference programme, including special workshops, panels, targeted sessions, etc.; event outreach and promotion; recommending and attracting future Organising Committee members; working with IAFOR to select PhD students and early career academics for IAFOR-funded grants and scholarships; and oversee the reviewing of abstracts submitted to the conference.

 - Dr Elsayed Elkhamisi, Arabian Gulf University, Bahrain

-- Dr Hamer Bastidas-Bilbao, Universidad De Los Andes, Colombia
+- Dr Hamer Bastidas-Bilbao, Universidad del Rosario, Colombia

 - Dr Man-Tak Leung, Hong Kong Shue Yan University, Hong Kong